geektoto/card-miniprogram/README.md

 The first few lines are emitted by the `-AstubDebug`, which you can omit if you are certain that your stubs are correct.
-You can add more stub files to the
+You can add more stub files to the `-Astubs` parameter as needed.

+## What Ciphers are approved
+The list of approved ciphers can be found as annotatio